sevenb/pub/README.md

 Just run pub on terminal to create all app icons.

-To create only for one platform, use the parameter ios or android.
+To create only for one platform, use ios or android parameters.

-**It requires the curl, imagemagick and jquery installed.** but pub will try to install automatically all dependencies needed.

 ~ pub